 He did an internship in the planning department in Dunedin and sketched an early version of the city's downtown plan - the framework for what downtown looks like today.
 After grad school, he took over as the city's planning director and refined the plan by realigning State Road 580 to make downtown more pedestrian-friendly.

 He spent five years in that role and then another four as the city manager.
 In 2002, he served for six months as Dunedin's mayor.

-"You've got 1 million people in (the metro area), but Dunedin has this character to it like a unique little village," said Gehring, who still lives in the city.
+"You've got 1 million people in (Tampa Bay), but Dunedin has this character to it like a unique little village," said Gehring, who still lives in the city.
 "It has a sense of place as a town.
 That's really what I'd like to repeat."

-Observers say Gehring's strength is taking the 10,000-foot view and imagining what a place could look like years in the future.
+Observers say Gehring's strength is taking the 10,000-foot view and imagining what a place could look like years into the future.